-Yamamoto just sighed, his voice monotone as he spoke.
-"For someone that's called No-Good Tsuna all that time, you can understand the feeling of preferring to die over being alone, right?"
+Yamamoto just sighed and spoke in a monotonous tone.
+"For someone that's called No-Good Tsuna all the time, you can understand the feeling of preferring to die over being alone, right?"

-Yamamoto glared, feeling anger boiling up inside of him.
+Yamamoto glared, feeling anger boiling up inside of him; did the other only come up here to make things worse before he jumped?
 "How arrogant of the recently-awesome Tsuna-sama.
 So you're a fine student now as opposed to me."

 Tsuna gasped, his eyes wide.
-His voice was full of desperation.
+His voice was full of desperation as he took a few more steps forward.
 "N-no!
 That's wrong!
 It's because I'm no good!
 Unlike you, I've never put effort into one single thing… Saying you're so frustrated that you want to die… Unlike you, I've never had those kinds of intense thoughts.
 In fact, I'm a pathetic person who would have regrets when dying… thinking if I'm going to die then I should've done it with dying will - thinking it's a waste to die from something like this… So, I can't understand your feelings… Sorry…"

 Yamamoto watched the boy, not knowing what to say – what could he say?
-That he was pathetic for knowing what it's like to want to kill yourself…?
-Well, good for you for never having had these thoughts, right…?
+That he was pathetic for knowing what it's like to want to kill himself…?
+Well, good for Tsuna for never having had these thoughts, right…?
 Not everyone can be as happy as you, Tsuna.

 "Am I wrong in guessing you don't really want to kill yourself over baseball, Yamamoto…?"
 Addressed male blinked at these words.
 How did he…?
 "I've seen you… You're always… so alone… You're never with anyone, and the only time you have a smile is when you're playing baseball… You're lonely, aren't you…?
 Isn't it… lonely being by yourself like that…?"

-Yamamoto frowned as he looked down at the waiting concrete ground.
+Yamamoto frowned as he looked down at the awaiting concrete.
 Tsuna spoke the truth, but… how could he read him so openly…?

-"I was lonely once, too…" Tsuna smiled sadly, as if admitting that hurt him.
+"I was lonely once, too…" Tsuna smiled sadly, as if admitting it hurt him.
 "But I have a friend now, and if you'd give us the chance, we'd be your friends, too…"